Stinktopf/SuperHexagonAI/docs/performance.md

 ## Proximal Policy Optimization with Stable-Baselines3

 The approach utilizing Stable-Baselines3 demonstrated the strongest performance in our comparison.
 Over the course of 1,000,000 timesteps, it reached a peak survival time of 33 seconds, with an average performance of up to 16 seconds.
-Notably, even the minimum survival time improved, rising to nearly 3 seconds by the end of training.
+Notably, even the minimum survival time improved nearly 3 seconds by the end of training.

 <div class="chart-pair">
   <div class="chart-container">